Aisam-ul-Haq Qureshi

-Aisam-ul-Haq Qureshi (Punjabi, اعصام الحق قریشی; born 17 Mar 1980) is a Pakistani professional tennis player who specialises in doubles.
+Aisam-ul-Haq Qureshi (Punjabi, اعصام الحق قریشی; born 17 March 1980) is a Pakistani former professional tennis player who specialized in doubles.
 He is the only Pakistani player ever to reach a Grand Slam final, having done so in both men's and mixed doubles at the 2010 US Open, alongside Rohan Bopanna and Květa Peschke respectively.
 Qureshi has also reached seven further major semifinals across the two disciplines.
 He reached his career-high doubles ranking of world No. 8 in June 2011, and has won 18 titles on the ATP Tour, including the 2011 Paris Masters and 2013 Miami Open, with Bopanna and Jean-Julien Rojer respectively.
 Qureshi has also qualified for the ATP Finals in doubles on three occasions.